 There are a lot of hotels in Mazunte along the beach, stretching from Playa Rinconcito all the way to Playa Zipolite.
 Not all of them have an online presence but the ones that do seem to be quite pricy.

-Main point of this section is that Mazunte has at least 4 times as many hostels and hotels that show up online.
+Main point of this section is that Mazunte has at least four times as many hostels and hotels that show up online.
 Don’t stress about booking a place in advance.
 You will be able to find somewhere along the beach that fits your needs perfectly.
 Except for air-con.
 It will probably not have air-con.

 What To Do In Mazunte